2009 Republic of Ireland v France football matches: Governments and politicians

 Irish Taoiseach Brian Cowen called on FIFA for a replay, stating that "fair play is a fundamental part of the game".
 Cowen raised the issue with French President Nicolas Sarkozy while both were at the European Union summit in Brussels on 19 November 2009.
-After the summit, Sarkozy stated, "I told Brian Cowen how sorry I was for them...But don't ask me to substitute myself for the referee, or the French football authorities, or the European football authorities."
+After the summit, Sarkozy stated, "I told Brian Cowen how sorry I was for them ...
+But don't ask me to substitute myself for the referee, or the French football authorities, or the European football authorities."

 The incident was criticised in Dáil Éireann, the lower house of the Irish Parliament.
 The Irish Minister for Justice Dermot Ahern called on FIFA to act in the interests of fair play.
 The French Prime Minister François Fillon stated that the 'Irish government should not interfere in footballing decisions'.
 Rama Yade, French Secretary of State for Sports, and FFF vice-president Noël Le Graët both defended Henry from accusations of intentional cheating, pointing to his playing record, and stating that he should be presumed innocent unless he stated he deliberately set out to cheat.

-The French Sports Minister Roselyne Bachelot and Christine Lagarde Minister of Economic Affairs were sympathetic to the Irish viewpoint.
+French Sports Minister Roselyne Bachelot and Minister of the Economy Christine Lagarde were sympathetic to the Irish viewpoint.